 African Americans have been in L.A. literally since day one: It’s been recorded that of the pobladores – the 44 people and four soldiers who first settled El Pueblo de los Angeles in 1789 – there were two fully black adults, eight partly black adults, and several children of mixed race.
-But although one of L.A.’s oldest streets, Pico Boulevard, was named for a prominent Angeleno with some African heritage (Pío Pico was one-eighth black), it wasn’t until 1965 when a black person was honored with a street in this county – and that was Joe Fambrough, who lived in Bakersfield!
+But although one of L.A.’s oldest streets, Pico Boulevard, was named for a prominent Angeleno with some African heritage (Pío Pico was one-eighth black), it wasn’t until 1964 when a black person – slain civil rights leader Medgar Evers – was honored with a street in this county.
 The struggle for recognition and respect continues: aside from thoroughfares named for Martin Luther King Jr. and Barack Obama, the rest of these streets are very short, usually just a block or two long.

 Streets named for individuals:

 - Anderson Avenue (Compton).
 For James Anderson Jr., the first black Marine to receive the Congressional Medal of Honor.